 Brown hares graze on vegetation and nibble bark from young trees and bushes.
 Hares shelter in a ‘form’, which is simply a shallow depression in the ground or grasses, but when disturbed, can be seen bounding across fields using their powerful hind legs to propel them forwards, often in a zigzag pattern.
-They are commonest in grassland and at woodland edges.
-In early spring, brown hares are at their most visible as the breeding season encourages fighting or ‘boxing’.
+The brown hare is most commonly seen in grassland and at woodland edges.
+Brown hares are at their most visible in early spring when the breeding season encourages fighting or ‘boxing’.

 Hares are a golden-brown colour, with a pale belly and a white tail.
 The brown hare is larger than the rabbit, with longer legs and longer ears with black tips.